Off-camera flash tutorial - Off-camera flash on location

 Continuing on from the previous off-camera flash tutorial, we explore balancing ambient light with off-camera flash.
 With this video tutorial, we use a speedlight in a softbox, and we look at using TTL flash.
 There is a certain simplicity when we work with TTL flash in a non-static situation - we allow the technology to help us get to proper flash exposure quickly.
 More about this in the article on Manual flash vs TTL flash.

 We start off just using the available light for a few headshots of our model, Anelisa.
-The next Read more inside...
+The next step Read more inside...

 Off-camera flash tutorial - Balancing flash with ambient light